GoogleCloudPlatform/marketplace-k8s-app-tools/docs/building-deployer-helm.md

 with the following content.
 This manifest describes the application and is used in the UI.

+It's important to note that `partner_id` and `product_id` must match the values declared in the schema, `partnerId` and `solutionId` respectively, which must also match your listing ID in Marketplace.

 ```yaml
 apiVersion: app.k8s.io/v1beta1
 kind: Application